 Dr. Isrea Butler, Trombone

-As a conductor, Dr. Butler has been the conductor of the UMES Wind Ensemble, HBCU Trombone Choir, Associate Conductor of the Brighton Symphony and Eastman Trombone Choir and Brass Guild.
-He studied conducting with Brad Lubman, William Weinert, Mark Scatterday and Kynan Johns.
-While in NYC he was a frequent performer on numerous Broadway shows and many other prestigious musical performances.
-He has toured, recorded and performed with many of the country’s leading jazz orchestras including Cab Calloway, Count Basie, Duke Ellington, Lionel Hampton, Mingus Big Band, Glenn Miller, Birdland Big Band, and Jimmy Heath.
-Orchestra.
-Also at home playing classical music he has performed with the Orchestra of St. Luke’s, Rochester Philharmonic, Buffalo Philharmonic.
+As a conductor, Dr. Butler has been the conductor of the UMES Wind Ensemble, HBCU Trombone Choir, Associate Conductor of the Brighton Symphony, and Eastman Trombone Choir and Brass Guild.
+He studied conducting with Brad Lubman, Dr. William Weinert, Dr. Mark Scatterday, and Kynan Johns.
+While in NYC, he was a frequent performer on numerous Broadway shows and many other prestigious musical performances.
+He has toured, recorded, and performed with many of the country’s leading jazz orchestras including Cab Calloway, Count Basie, Duke Ellington, Lionel Hampton, Mingus Big Band, Glenn Miller, Birdland Big Band, Chico O’Farrill Afro Cuban Jazz Orchestra, and the Jimmy Heath Orchestra.
+Also at home playing classical music he has performed with the Orchestra of St. Luke’s, Rochester Philharmonic, Buffalo Philharmonic, Gateways Festival Orchestra, and the Colour of Music Festival Orchestra.
 Dr. Butler is a Conn-Selmer clinician and performing artist.